mit-ccc/BuildingBridges/resources.md

 Coming Soon
 {: .label .label-yellow }

-An AI-powered platform for gathering and visualizing public opinion at scale.

 ## Conversation Mapping Tool
 {: .d-inline-block }

 Beta
 {: .label .label-purple }

-A prototype tool for mapping and analyzing conversation patterns and themes.
-Work with the prototyping team to access and provide feedback.

 ## Facilimate
 {: .d-inline-block }